KamranJames/Terminal-Application/readme.md

 ## Installation instructions
 <br></br>

-**Steps to accessing program **

 Clone the files from my repository using the following command line instruction: git clone https://github.com/KamranJames/Terminal-Application.git

-From here please navigate to the src folder from where you have cloned the repository:
+From here please navigate to the src folder from where you have cloned the repository, you can also download it as a zip file from my github repository.

 Create new virtual environment using the Python command in a terminal Python3 -m venv .venv